Tanja-4732/DoubleNote/backend/README.md

 This is the backend of DoubleNote.

-It's an [Express.js](https://expressjs.com) server weitten in TypeScript.
+It's an [Express.js](https://expressjs.com) server written in TypeScript.

 The goal of the server is to serve the compiled files of the frontend (located in `/frontend/dist/DoubleNote/`) when requested via HTTP or HTTPS and serve API requests.